Valley Wheel Baseball – Survey

 -I would not change anything.

-come along too (just complain a little).
+will come along too (just complain a little).
 Thanks for a great first season.
-I am looking forward to
+I am looking

 -I would want the league to be sensitive to overall team size so playing time is maximized.